emard/zleveler/README.md

 # ZLeveler

-Postprocess 3D printer G-Code output from Cura engine adjusting hotbed uneveness in Z-axis.
+Postprocess 3D printer G-Code output from Cura engine, adjusting hotbed uneveness in Z-axis.

 Adjustment of z-axis can be done manually